trinodb/trino/presto-docs/src/main/sphinx/functions/math.rst

 .. function:: floor(x) -> [same as input]

     Returns ``x`` rounded down to the nearest integer.

-.. function:: from_base(string, radix) -> bigint

-    Returns the value of ``string`` interpreted as a base-``radix`` number.

-.. function:: inverse_normal_cdf(mean, sd, p) -> double

-    Compute the inverse of the Normal cdf with given mean and standard deviation (sd) for the cumulative probability (p): P(N < n).
-The mean must be a real value and the standard deviation must be a real and positive value.
-    The probability p must lie on the interval (0, 1).

-.. function:: normal_cdf(mean, sd, v) -> double

-    Compute the Normal cdf with given mean and standard deviation (sd):  P(N < v; mean, sd).
-    The mean and value v must be real values and the standard deviation must be a real and positive value.

-.. function:: inverse_beta_cdf(a, b, p) -> double

-    Compute the inverse of the Beta cdf with given a, b parameters for the cumulative probability (p): P(N < n).
-The a, b parameters must be positive real values.
-    The probability p must lie on the interval [0, 1].

-.. function:: beta_cdf(a, b, v) -> double

-    Compute the Beta cdf with given a, b parameters:  P(N < v; a, b).
-    The a, b parameters must be positive real numbers and value v must be a real value.
-    The value v must lie on the interval [0, 1].

 .. function:: ln(x) -> double